-Governance

-Disclose the organization's governance around climate-related risks and opportunities

-The Board of Directors oversees climate-related risks and opportunities and takes them into consideration when developing its business processes and strategies.
+Governance Disclose the organization's governance around climate-related risks and opportunities The Board of Directors oversees climate-related risks and opportunities and takes them into consideration when developing its business processes and strategies.
 Moreover, the Board considers climate-related risks and opportunities through the recommendations of Management and other committees and their alignment with C o m p a n y 's mission and vision.

-Strategy

-Disclose the actual and potential impacts16 of climate-related risks and opportunities on the organization's businesses, strategy and financial planning where such information is material

-Major natural disaster may impact the business in its timely completion of its projects and may include potential damage such as repair costs and project delays.
+Strategy Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy and financial planning where such information is material Major natural disaster may impact the business in its timely completion of its projects and may include potential damage such as repair costs and project delays.
 To reduce climate-related risks and take advantage of opportunities, the Company always supports the conservation of natural resources.
 Construction designs that mitigate and adapt to climate change, and reduce man-made environmental damage are always taken into consideration when making business decisions.

-Risk Management

-Disclose how the organization identifies, assesses, and manages climate-related risks

-The Board of Directors oversees climate-related risks and opportunities and takes them into in its enterprise risk management (ERM) framework.
+RiskManagen nent Disclose how the organization identifies, assesses, and manages climate-related risks The Board of Directors oversees climate-related risks and opportunities and takes them into in its enterprise risk management (ERM) framework.
 Moreover, the Audit Committee oversee that a sound ERM is in place and is aligned with the Company's business processes and strategies.
 The ERM objectives and functions include regular communication on risk exposures, assessment and management.

-Metrics and Targets

-Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material
+Metrics and T Metrics and Targets Disclose the metrics To augment its ERM system, the Company plans to develop

-To augment its ERM system, the Company plans to develop appropriate metrics and targets to assess and monitor the impacts of climate-related risks and minimize them through measures that will ensure uninterrupted operations and safety of all its stakeholders.
+Disclose the metrics To augment its ERM system, the Company plans to develop and targets used to appropriate metrics and targets to assess and monitor the impacts of assess and manage climate-related risks and minimize them through measures that will relevant climate- ensure uninterrupted operations and safety of all its stakeholders. related risks and opportunities where such information is material